-Basic Diamond Design and Light Performance analysis using reverse ray tracing.
+Diamond Design and Light Performance Analysis 101 .

 Most everyone learning about diamonds and their cutting has seen ray tracing like that shown in Figure 3.
 For more than 80 years these ray trace diagrams have been used to graphically explain to the consumer the superior light performance of the Ideal round brilliant cut and the two examples of poor diamond cutting, the fish-eye and nail head.